Welcome to the National Legal

 of readiness that the National Legal Foundation seeks to remedy.

-The Obamacare abortion mandate: Christian business owners and organizations all across the United States are fighting back against the federal regulations that force them to fund other people's abortions in violation of their consciences.
+The Obamacare abortion mandate: In addition to the Brief filed at the U.S. Supreme Court (see above), we have filed briefs in support of Christian business owners and organizations all across the United States who are fighting back against these federal regulations that force them to fund other people's abortions in violation of their consciences.
 Read our briefs in these cases by clicking below.

 Annex Medical v.
 Sebelius (March 14, 2013)